Fraise/go-there/README.md

 `CertPath` Path to a manually provided certificate.
 Is ignored if `UseAutoCert` is set to `true`

 `KeyPath` Path to a manually provided server key.
 Is ignored if `UseAutoCert` is set to `true`

+`JwtSigningKeyPath` Path to the key used to sign JWT tokens.
+Will be created at startup if it does not exist

 ### [Endpoints]